mdeliw/md/JavaConcurrency.md

 	* if no thread acquired or requested the write lock, then multiple threads can acquire the read lock.
 	* If no threads are reading or writing then only one thread can acquire the write lock.
 * ReentrantLock is same as a synchronized block
 * StampedLock also offers read/write locks, but a stamp that is returned when the lock is acquired has to be used to release the lock, and can also be used to check the status of the lock.
-This lock also offers optimistic locking
+This lock also offers optimistic locking.
-* wait(), notify(), notifyAll() - are old java methods.
+* wait(), notify(), notifyAll() - **are old java methods**.
 	* `wait()` tells thread to give up the lock and go to sleep so that some other thread can enter the same monitor.
 	* `notify()` signals to one thread to wake up and acquire the monitor.
 	* `notifyAll()` signals to all waiting threads.
 Which thread gets the monitor depends upon thread priority and OS implementations.